Geolykt/Geolykt/README.md

-**Note: I am currently (from July 26th 2021) semi off-grid for about 4 weeks.
-Don't expect a speedy response from me, or any response at all actually.
-I will still be reachable from IRC as Geolykt-Alt on esper and as Geol on spiogt irc.
-Most other ways of communicating with me should not be considered viable during this time.**

 I am known on the wider ranges of the internet as Geolykt or Geol.
 I am primarily a java developer in my spare time where I work with Minecraft-related projects, mostly serverside with Bukkit.
 I am also a pioneer in Galimulator modding and do quite a lot of work there.
 I am also present on many minecraft-related IRC channels.

 I currently actively develop: